Projects

 Public Policy Lab will collaborate with existing stakeholders to engage the voices of end-users in future plans for SUNY’s Office of Higher Education in Prison (SUNY OHEP).
 We willl work together to strengthen and streamline pathways for students transitioning out of prison.
 Over the next six months, we will collaborate directly with OHEP, CUNY’s Institute for State and Local Governance (ISLG), and other stakeholder groups.
 Through human-centered research and design, PPL will work with formerly incarcerated students to co-design resources and tools to ease the experience of reentering CUNY and other NYC-based colleges after prison.

-Throughout the project, we will employ human-centered research, design, and implementation methods and work side-by-side with a group of peer researchers.
-Peer researchers, specifically people with lived experience of incarceration, will be fundamental to the project and the transformation of the prison-to-college pathway.
-They will assist with research tasks, collaborate on design concepts, and provide invaluable context to the greater PPL team about the nuances of transitioning out of prison.
-During the project, peer researchers will also gain valuable research experience and professional mentorship, and will be compensated for their time.
+Throughout the project, we employ human-centered research, design, and implementation methods and have been working side-by-side with two peer researchers.
+Our peer researchers, who have personal experience pursuing higher education during reentry, are assisting with research tasks, collaborating on design concepts, and providing invaluable context to the greater PPL team about the nuances of transitioning out of prison.
+During the peer researchers’ onboarding, we trained them in the foundations of PPL’s human-centered design research practice, and they helped craft our research approach.

 Project Goals